alecthomas/kong/README.md

 variable references in the grammar will result in an error at construction time.

+Variables can also be set via the `set:"K=V"` tag.
+In this case, those variables will be available for that node and all children.
+This is useful for composition by allowing the same struct to be reused.

 When interpolating into flag or argument help strings, some extra variables are defined from the value itself: